seek-oss/vocab/README.md

 To support this Vocab uses [Format.js's intl-messageformat] allowing you to use [ICU Message syntax](https://formatjs.io/docs/core-concepts/icu-syntax/) in your messages.

-In the below example we use two messages, one that passes in a single parameter and one
+In the below example we use two messages, one that passes in a single parameter and one uses a component.

 ```json
 {